 But all fat isn’t created equal.
-While our bodies love healthy fats like avocados and coconut oil, a keto diet doesn’t mean just eating anything that’s high in fat — you still want good-for-you foods.
+While our bodies love healthy fats like avocados and coconut oil, a keto diet doesn’t mean just eating anything that’s high in fat — you still want good-for-you foods that include those healthy keto fats.
 My compilation of low-carb snacks is a great starting point but, if you want specific keto snacks, I’ve just got the keto recipes for you.

 These keto diet snacks rely on my food list and are just what you need when you find yourself hungry between meals.
 Whether you’re flirting with a keto diet or are already a pro, you’ll love munching on these healthy snacks.

 Deviled eggs get a bad rep because they’re usually made with heaps of commercially made mayonnaise, which is loaded with canola and vegetable oils.
 Hello, GMOs!
 These deviled eggs, on the other hand, rely on benefit-rich avocado to get that creamy texture without unnecessary ingredients.
 With seasonings like cumin and chili powder along with fresh cilantro, you’ll love taking these on the go.

 Heart-healthy macadamia nuts make up the “crust” of these blackberry fat bombs.
 They’re full of coconut oil and coconut butter, plus a bit of soft cheese and blackberries for natural sweetness.
 With no baking required, these keto snacks are super easy to make.
 See more keto fat bomb recipes here.